 The Big Aid Convoy

-Last Ramadan, for the second year running, Muslim Hands delivered a Big Aid Convoy of 35 containers of food from the UK and South Africa to Syrian refugees.
+Over the last two years, Muslim Hands have been delivering a Big Aid Convoy of containers of food from the UK and South Africa to Syrian refugees.